-The Company enters into foreign exchange forward and option contracts and interest rate contracts to manage exposure to fluctuations in foreign currency exchange and interest rates.
+The Company enters into foreign exchange forward, option and swap contracts and interest rate contracts to manage exposure to fluctuations in foreign currency exchange and interest rates.
 The Company does not hold or purchase any foreign currency or interest rate contracts for trading purposes.